Mianjian-Eng/Malachite-Green-Adsorption/README.md

 This repository contains a Python-based analysis toolkit for the adsorption of **Malachite Green** dye.
 It automates the calculation of kinetic, isotherm, and thermodynamic parameters using experimental data.

 ## Files Description
-* `Adsorption_Analysis.ipynb`: The main Jupyter Notebook containing the code and plots.
+* `adsorption_analysis.ipynb`: The main Jupyter Notebook containing the code and plots.
 * `malachite_data.xlsx`: Experimental data (Kinetics, Isotherms, Thermodynamics).
 * `requirements.txt`: List of required Python libraries.